 Check for leakage at the parking chamber vent holes or through the release bolt hole.
-Remove the release bolt access hole dust cap (X) and apply air to spring brakes (release).
+Remove the release bolt access hole end cap (X) and apply air to spring brakes (release).
 If you feel or hear air escaping in these areas, the diaphragm is defective.
-Replace entire piggyback as instructed in appropriate MGM Brakes Service Manual.